Free Erie County Public Records Lookup (Search Anyone)

 In addition to checking public records in Erie County, researchers can also find information about someone’s potential criminal past by using state and federal custodians.
 These include:

-Ohio Department of Rehabilitation and Correction Offender Search: Look up information about inmates currently incarcerated in a state jail or who are under the supervision of the department.
+Ohio Department of Rehabilitation & Correction Offender Search: Look up information about inmates currently incarcerated in a state jail or who are under the supervision of the department.
 Only the search subject’s last name is required.

 A screenshot of the search tool to find information about inmates currently incarcerated in a state jail or who are under the supervision of the department.